Teaching Guide: Reducing Alcohol Use with Brief Intervention - Alcoholic Liver Disease

 A patient who states that "others" think he has a problem, even though he doesn't think he does.
 He has been referred to a mid-level provider to talk about his liver health.

-PATIENT: It was not my choice.
-My wife and the doctor I saw last week wanted me to talk to someone because they think that I have a drinking problem and they said that the liver clinic won't even talk to me about treatment for hepatitis C until I talk to someone about my drinking.
+PATIENT : It was not my choice.
+My wife and the doctor I saw last week wanted me to talk to someone because they think that I have a drinking problem and they said that I shouldn't drink if I have hepatitis C, so I need to I talk to someone about my drinking.
 I think that this is a total waste of time, but I came so they would get off my back.

 Positive restructuring: The patient is a busy man, and this makes it even more admirable that he sacrifices his time to do something he considers useless at the moment.
 You can empathize with client while at the same time eliciting more information from him.